 Cooking Chilean Sea Bass: Tips & Insights

-- Cooking Chilean sea bass to perfection is a breeze when you follow these tips and gain some insights into this delicious fish.
+- Cooking Chilean sea bass to perfection is a breeze when you follow these tips and gain insights into this delicious fish.
 The USDA recommends reaching an internal temperature of 140 degrees Fahrenheit.
-You’ll know your sea bass is ready when it flakes easily with a fork and changes from translucent to a pristine white color.
+You’ll know your sea bass is ready when it flakes easily with a fork and changes from translucent to a pristine white.
 But let’s dive a bit deeper into what makes this fish so special.

 Pairings for Your Chilean Sea Bass